 An online learning platform aimed at teaching and educating a mass of different people from all around the world is a noble cause.
 Whenever such sites have good intentions and are focused on their actual goals and visions, they are always welcomed by the community at large.

-Udemy seems to have preserved their reputation as a company that wants to educate people.
+Udemy seems to have preserved its reputation as a company that wants to educate people.
 However, one must always remember - they ARE a corporate entity, a marketplace.
 And marketplaces are there to make money.
-There are things that we, as general users, simply do not see - cutting of funds, investor pressure, deadlines, etc. With that said, if Udemy brushes up their act in some certain areas of functioning (how about fixing those number inconsistencies, eh?), the company can still go a long way in the education department.
-That is, if they manage to keep this vision intact.
+There are things that we, as general users, simply do not see - cutting of funds, investor pressure, deadlines, etc.